JirosWorld/JirosWorld-Wordpress-template/README.md

 * PHP loops
 * jQuery
 * javascript
+* OTAP/DTAP
+* Deployment
-* and the lovely oldschool Markup language.
+* and the lovely oldschool Markdown language.

 #### And more?

-Follow [@jirosworld](http://twitter.com/jirosworld) on Twitter for the latest news.
+Follow me [@jirosworld](http://twitter.com/jirosworld) on Twitter for the latest news.

 ☺
 ---